 The micro compact home is a clever little living-space built in Germany.
 The tiny box is a fully-functioning home and has been used to house college students.

 Katrina Cottages are small, high-quality house designs born out of post-Hurricane-Katrina housing needs.
-They have really nice plans for fans of traditional architecture, from the tiny 170-square-foot "Fish Camp" to the 308-square-foot Katrina Cottage I and the 446-square-foot Katrina Tiny Cottage V.
+They have really nice plans for fans of traditional architecture, including 308-square-foot and 416-square-foot versions.

 Another good source of micro house plans is Sheldon Designs.
 They offer cabin and cottage small house plans from 192 square feet and up.
 I bought their 12 x 16 micro-cabin plan and hope to build it some day.